sumagnadas/graph-plotter/README.md

 This project is licensed under the GPL-2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-Thanks to the peoples on IRC who helped me fix the errors I got while making this.
+Thanks to the people on IRC of PySide2 and python who helped me fix the errors I got while making this.
 Some of the code is also taken from the examples present on <a href="zetcode.com">ZetCode</a>.